CarEdge saved me over 4,500 dollars on a brand new Honda Pilot. I can't say thank you enough.

 advertised price.”

-Consumers who are owed refunds under the settlement will be contacted directly by the Maryland Attorney General’s Consumer Protection Division.
+Consumers who are owed refunds under the settlement will be contacted directly by the Maryland Attorney General’s Consumer protection Division.

 Tales of dishonest pricing and unfriendly dealer tactics are unfortunately commonplace.
 That’s why CarEdge exists; to put car buyers back in control of their purchase.
 If you or anyone you know have experienced something similar to what happened to customers of Koons Kia, please see our new resource on how to contact your state’s attorney general office and consumer protection division.